post-self/post-self.github.io/entry/_posts/2017-01-03-gallery-exhibition.md

 ### [Play the game](/posts/gallery-exhibition/)

 This entry takes the form of a Twine game.
+There are choices to be made, and random chance at play.
 Twine is a form of interactive fiction that you can play in your browser.
 It requires a modern browser with JavaScript enabled.
+There are choices to be made, and random chance at play.

 {% include posts/gallery-exhibition/map.svg %}
 Map generated with [twine2svg 0.0.1](https://github.com/makyo/twinedown).